Zoie

 Not yet.

-Sometimes, being a best friend wasn’t about demanding the truth.
-It was about giving someone room to say it when they were ready.
-Zoie quietly gathered up the dirty clothes, trying not to think about what they’d been through.
-As she was stepping out and closing the door behind her, Ryin quietly called out.
+Zoie quietly gathered up the dirty clothes, trying not to think about what they had been through.
+As she stepped out and began closing the door behind her, Ryin called softly,

 “Hey, Zo?”

-"Yea?"
-She replied through the cracked door.
+“Yeah?”
+Zoie replied through the cracked door.

-"No problem."
-She replied softly.
+“No problem,” Zoie replied softly.

 In the laundry room, Zoie turned on the washer and went to drop Ryin’s shirt, sweats, and vest inside.
-That’s when she smelled it.

 Something faint.
 Something familiar.